Is Lojas Americanas going bankrupt?

 The closure of such an iconic brand could result in the loss of jobs for thousands of employees and cause widespread economic instability.

-In addition, consumers who depend on Lojas Americanas for affordable goods and services may be forced to seek alternatives or pay higher prices elsewhere.
+Additionally, consumers who rely on Lojas Americanas for affordable goods and services may be forced to seek alternatives or pay higher prices elsewhere.

-However, it is important to point out that, at this moment, these rumors have not yet been confirmed by the management of Lojas Americanas.
+However, it is important to note that, at this time, these rumors have not yet been confirmed by the management of Lojas Americanas.

 Only time will tell what the future holds for this important piece of Brazilian retail history.